What Is Form 1040 ES? Paying Your Estimated Taxes

 • You should only submit paperwork with your quarterly tax payments if paying via check or money order.
 Online payments don't require Form 1040 ES submission.

-The Form 1040 ES is almost like a miniature tax return; it will walk you through adding up your expected income and deductions for the coming year, show which credits you'd be eligible for, and then help you figure about how much you can expect to owe in taxes.
-If you're not sure how much you might owe in taxes for the coming year, the Form 1040 ES can help.
+That’s where Form 1040 ES comes in.
+It’s almost like a miniature tax return: It walks you through the process of calculating your expected income and deductions for the coming year, shows you which credits you'd be eligible for, and helps you estimate how much you owe in taxes.

 The Form 1040 ES is used to calculate estimated taxes for the current year.
-It is very similar to how employers use W-4 forms to withhold taxes from paychecks for their employees.
+It’s similar to how employers use W-4 forms to withhold taxes from paychecks for their employees.

-Alternatively, the Form 1040 is used to report your actual income in its entirety for the previous year; it is used by all taxpayers, both traditionally and self-employed.
+Alternatively, the Form 1040 is used to report your actual income for the previous year.
+It’s used by all taxpayers, including self-employed workers and traditional W-2 employees.

 You may also need to make estimated payments if you earn significant income from certain sources, like a business you own or a trust.

-File estimated taxes for January 1 to March 31
+• File estimated taxes for January 1 through March 31 earnings.

-File estimated taxes for April 1 to May 31
+• File estimated taxes for April 1 through May 31 earnings.

-File estimated taxes for June 1 to August 31
+• File estimated taxes for June 1 through August 31 earnings.

-File estimated taxes for September 1 to December 31
+• File estimated taxes for September 1 through December 31 earnings.

-If you’re paying your quarterly tax payments online, you can simply make a payment here without submitting any part of your Form 1040 ES.
+If you’re paying your quarterly tax payments online, you can simply make a payment here without submitting Form 1040 ES.

 Confused about self-employment taxes?
 We’re here to help!

-Send us you questions about quarterly payments here.
+Send us your questions about quarterly payments here.

 Previous